Australia's 6-Day Ultramarathon in the Simpson Desert (Birdsville, Qld)

 In a good way

 I’ve provided foot care at a few races, but never been part of a medical team.
+Normally I’m on my own and left to my own devices in every way.
 To be involved with an event with existing structure and protocols was an eye-opener and one I wasn't prepared for – in a good way!

 At the prospect of upwards of 830 blister treatments in 6 days, I was keen to implement the concept of “assisted self-management”.
 In short, it didn’t work.